MiguelSanLeon/holidays-survey/README.md

 ---------- | ----------------------- | --------- |
-Title screen | When the program runs, the Title screen is displayed and stay for 5 seconds | PASS Welcome message | When Title screen closes, the welcome message is displayed and the user must press Enter to continue | PASS Second presentation screen | When the user press Enter the second presentation screen is displayed and the user must press Enter again to continue. | PASS
+Title screen | When the program runs, the Title screen is displayed and stay for 5 seconds | PASS Welcome message | When Title screen closes, the welcome message is displayed and the user must press Enter to continue | PASS Second presentation screen | When the user press Enter, the second presentation screen is displayed and the user must press Enter again to continue. | PASS
-Main Menu | When the user press Enter the Main Menu is displayed with 3 options, 1- take survey, 2 - View Survey Results and 3- Exit. typing the choosen option takes you to the right screen. | PASS
+Main Menu | When the user press Enter the Main Menu is displayed with 3 options, 1- take survey, 2 - View Survey Results and 3- Exit.
+Typing the chosen option takes you to the right screen. | PASS
 Age group question | When typing option 1 in Main menu the survey starts and show the age group question with 6 options, all of them shows a message with the selected option after typing it and takes you to the next question. | PASS
 Gender question | There are 2 options, the 2 of them shows a message with the selected option after typing it and takes you to the next question. | PASS
 Mate question | This question shows 4 options, all of them shows a message with the selected option after typing it and takes you to the next question. | PASS